 Anthony G. Greenwald

 Overview of method, theory, and findings concerning cognitive processes operating outside attentional focus or without introspective awareness.
 Considers relevance to basic phenomena of social, cognitive, and clinical psychology.
-Prerequisite: minimum grade of 2.0 in either PSYCH 315 or PSYCH 317; minimum grade of 2.0 in either PSYCH 303, PSYCH 305, PSYCH 333, PSYCH 345, or PSYCH 355.
+Prerequisite: minimum 2.0 grade in either PSYCH 315 or PSYCH 317; minimum 2.0 grade in either PSYCH 303, PSYCH 305, PSYCH 333, PSYCH 345, or PSYCH 355.

 Student learning goals

-Students will gain knowledge of the most important methods used to study implicit and unconscious cognition.
+Students will gain knowledge of · methods used to study implicit and unconscious cognition · findings established by these methods · theoretical issues being debated among researchers

-Students will be challenged to apply their analytic skills to topics that they find especially interesting.
+Students will be challenged to • demonstrate knowledge of empirical findings and theoretical explanations • apply their analytic skills to course topics

 General method of instruction